 Scalability

-• Developing software on a server that can scale as the project grows with the ability to save snapshots and easily restore previous versions.
+- Developing software on infrastructure that scales as the project grows, with snapshots and easy rollback.

 Security